8UA/anti-afk/README.md

 # anti-afk
-[WINDOWS] this python script makes minecraft character jump to avoid being sent to afk lobbies.
+[WINDOWS] this python script makes your minecraft character jump to avoid being sent to afk lobbies.

 ### Note
 Be sure your jump keybind is set to SPACE.